infrared5/unit-testing/flash/flexunit/README.md

 **Then** The Session model is updated with the User account added

-_Scenario_: Add an existing account.
+_Scenario 2_: Add an existing account.

 **Given** I am an administrator